gtxaspec/wz_flash-helper/docs/README.md

 ## Features

-- Serial or SSH connections are not needed! only SD card.
 - Backup partitions
 - Restore partitions
 - Switch between Stock, wzmini and OpenIPC firmware
+- Only SD card is needed
-- Dry run option debugging.
+- Dry run option debugging
-- Initramfs shell for manual debugging if you have a serial connection.
+- Initramfs shell for manual debugging if you have a serial connection
 - Seamlessly boot to `wz_mini_hacks` on the next boot
 - Support custom scripts to customize partitions